zkrising/Tachi/docs/docs/game-support/games/ddr-DP.md

 ## Judgements

-The folowing judgements are defined:
+The following judgements are defined:

 - `MARVELOUS`
 - `PERFECT`